 I find comfort in quiet gestures, earth tones, and the lingering scent of wood smoke.
-I hold a reverence for nature that stems from a childhood spent playing in the fields and forests of Sonoma County, California.
+My reverence for nature stems from a childhood spent playing in the fields and forests of Sonoma County, California.

 I left home and spent five years amongst the concrete and chaos of New York City, where I earned a Bachelor of Arts in Environmental Studies from The New School.
 This experience deepened my knowledge of, and refreshed my respect for, the natural world.